dmurdoch/rgl/cran-comments.md

-0.104.16:

-Fixed revdep issues in nat and plot3Drgl.
-No other revdep problems found.

-0.104.15:
+0.105.8:

-There are fairly large changes in this update, intended to make it easier to install rgl:
+There are two main additions in this release:

- - The requirement for R 4+ has been relaxed, allowing it to install on older releases again.
- - The requirement for OpenGL libraries has been removed, allowing an install that can produce WebGL only.
- - The use of mathjaxr has been removed, since Debian had policy problems with it.
+  - Support for R Markdown documents has been significantly improved - now (with the suggested non-CRAN webshot2 package) headless machines can insert snapshots of rgl scenes.

+  - Support for older or limited platforms has been improved.
+    Now systems that have broken X11 installations can be told to avoid X11 more easily, as builds with no X11 at all should happen routinely (in addition to the full builds on systems that support them).

+Another large change is that the home of the source code has moved to Github from R-forge.

 There are also several bug fixes and minor additions, as described in the NEWS file.